jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

 ####<a name="5"></a> Determine Element Location

-We put together a nice little ovrview on various methods to determine the location of a BIM element discussing [how can the coordinates for a Revit fabrication part be obtained with the Revit API](https://stackoverflow.com/questions/77556660/how-can-the-coordinates-for-a-revit-fabricationpart-be-obtained-with-the-revit-a)?
+We put together a nice little overview on various methods to determine the location of a BIM element discussing [how can the coordinates for a Revit fabrication part be obtained with the Revit API](https://stackoverflow.com/questions/77556660/how-can-the-coordinates-for-a-revit-fabricationpart-be-obtained-with-the-revit-a)?

 **Question:** I need to obtain the coordinates for Revit MEP FabricationParts.
-All of the elements I get do have a location property but not all of them have either a LocationPoint or a LocationCurve.
-More specific, only for Pipe elements am I able to get XYZ values through the LocationCurve.
-Elements such as Threadolet, Elbow, Weld and Fishmouth don't have either a LocationPoint or a LocationCurve.
+All of the elements I get have a `Location` property, but not all of them have either a `LocationPoint` or a `LocationCurve`.
+More specifically, only for `Pipe` elements am I able to get `XYZ` values through the `LocationCurve`.
+Elements such as Threadolet, Elbow, Weld and Fishmouth don't have either a `LocationPoint` or a `LocationCurve`.

 **Answer:** Three options that can be used on almost all BIM elements are: